 - Has represented multiple developers in obtaining rezoning, special use permit and other entitlement approvals for commercial, office, residential and recreational development.

-- Has obtained local and state government approvals and favorable court decisions for numerous controversial land use projects, including landfill facilities, concrete and asphalt plants, automobile dealerships, migrant housing, adult establishments and religious institutions.
+- Has obtained local and state government approvals and favorable court decisions for numerous controversial land use projects, including landfill facilities, surface mining operations, concrete and asphalt plants, automobile dealerships, migrant housing, adult establishments and religious institutions.

 - Has obtained approvals and favorable court decisions on behalf of property owners developing controversial land use projects within designated Historic Districts.